guillaume55/MecaWeb/README.md

 You are welcome to contribute, add new languages and add and check calculators

 ## Important
-Please do not modify what are in braces.
-This string is used to translate the
+Please do not modify the texte that is in {braces}.
+Those strings are used for translation